Absolute Title Conveyancing Solicitors

 Title absolute meaning

-Otherwise also known as perfect title, it gives unequivocal right of ownership to the owner and cannot be disputed or challenged by anyone else.
+It has also been called a non-legal term known as a perfect title because it gives the owner an unequivocal right of ownership and cannot be disputed or challenged by anyone else.
+Something that a Possessory, Qualified and Good title cannot.

 Strictly speaking, the Land Registry grants title absolute if, when the title is first presented for registration, the person applying for registration can show an unbroken chain of ownership going back at least 15 years.

-If, for example, you were wishing to register a property for the first time with the Land Registry, you would have to go through a process called proving the Epitome of Title (click to find out more).
+If you are registering a property for the first time with the Land Registry, you would have to go through a process called proving the Epitome of Title.
 The long and the short of it is that if you can't locate the original title deeds anywhere, you can't get title absolute.

-There can be many defects in the title both financial and non-financial and sometimes the word 'encumbrance' is used here and it means pretty much the same thing: title absolute means your property is unencumbered in comparison.
+There can be many defects in the title, both financial and non-financial, and sometimes the word 'encumbrance' is used here.
+It means pretty much the same thing: title absolute means your property is unencumbered in comparison.

-Any title that has a lien against it cannot be absolute.
-A lien is a legal term for when a property owner grants rights to a creditor (someone you owe money to) which involve the property.
+Any title with a lien against it cannot be absolute.
+A lien is a legal term when a property owner grants rights to a creditor (someone you owe money to) that involves the property.
 So if you don't pay back your mortgage lender from whom you've borrowed money to help you buy a property and to whom you've given a charge - or lien - over your property, the lender may be able to seize the property or force a sale to get the money back.

-An example of another financial defects includes where there are outstanding taxes on a property which remain uncollected - this would impair any sale to a new owner until the matter was resolved.
+An example of another financial defect includes outstanding taxes on a property that remains uncollected - this would impair any sale to a new owner until the matter was resolved.

-An example of a non-financial defect would be where a spouse holds some claim to a property – for example, during divorce proceedings – the seller does not hold the absolute title of over the property making a sale difficult.
+An example of a non-financial defect would be where a spouse holds some claim to a property – for example, during divorce proceedings – the seller does not hold the absolute title over the property, making a sale difficult.

 • an absolute title